Rich Egg Pasta Dough

 NB:// If you do not plan to shape your pasta straight away, leave the dough to rest in the refrigerator.
 When you are ready to make your pasta, bring the dough out as least 30 minutes prior to bring it back to room temperature.
 It also goes without saying, there are many factors that can alter the result of your dough when kneading - your environment, work surface and climate to name a few.
 But do not let that deter you.
 Practice, patience and persistence will have you confident with your pasta in no time.

-This dough has been shapes into tonnarelli using a traditional chittara.
+This dough has been shaped into tonnarelli using a traditional chittara.
 You can use the tonnarelli attachment on your pasta machine, or alternatively, you can use this pasta to create any filled pasta, or an alternative shape that requires egg dough.